robrwo/-DBIX-Class-Helper-TableSample/README.md

     ```
     SELECT me.id FROM artist me TABLESAMPLE (5) REPEATABLE (123456)
     ```

+    Scalar references are dereferenced, and expressions or database-specific extensions should be specified has scalar references.

 Resultsets with joins or inner queries are not supported.